nyu-software-engineering/full-mern-stack-web-app/README.md

 1. Clone your fork of this repository to your local machine
 1. Navigate into the project directory

-### Build and launch the back end

-1. Navigate into the `back-end` directory
-1. Run `npm install` to install all dependencies listed in the `package.json` file.
-1. Run `npm start` to launch the back-end server

-### Build and launch the front end

-1. Navigate into the `front-end` directory
-1. Run `npm install` to install all dependencies listed in the `package.json` file.
-1. Run `npm start` to launch the React.js server

 ### Build and launch the database

 - install and run [docker desktop](https://www.docker.com/get-started)